msschwartz21/deltascope/docs/source/index.rst

-.. cranium documentation master file, created by sphinx-quickstart on Thu Jan  4 13:33:50 2018.
+.. deltascope documentation master file, created by sphinx-quickstart on Thu Jan  4 13:33:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cranium's documentation!
+Welcome to deltascope's documentation!
 ===================================

 Features